jluke-russell/python_cheat_sheet/ML cheet sheet.md

 - uses squared error this is the mean
 - Mean squared error (MSE) good statistical value by its not in the original value as the data (but taking the sqrt does)
 - R^2 takes MSE of the model divided by the MSE of a guess of the mean of each sample (do 1 - R^2 close to 1 good, close to 0, guessing)
+- Make sure to create testing, validation sets and do not let your model see the testing set.
+This will allow you to be more confident in the results.